top of page

 This builds self-awareness, the first pillar of internal motivation.

-Step #2 — Focus on Effort, Not Outcome
+Step 2 — Focus on Effort, Not Outcome

-When parents praise results:
+When parents praise results, like:

 🏆 “You got full marks!”